-Prerequisite: CRJU 1100.
+Prerequisite: CRJU 1100 or permission of the instructor.
 A study of the nature and scope of crime and delinquency in society with an emphasis on criminological theories.
 Study will include the application of theory as a foundation for conducting research.